 Council is in the process of preparing a Construction, Traffic and Environmental Management Plan to facilitate safe and orderly development across Wye River and Separation Creek.
 When approved, this document will need to be complied with and should be provided to all parties involved in construction of the house.

 In some cases a Section 173 Agreement may be required as a condition of a planning permit.
 This may be to allow for structures within the road reserve or for a private bushfire shelter.
-The following resources can assist you with this condition:
+The following information sheet explains the process:

 Planning Checklist for Section 173 Agreements(PDF, 1MB)